-Key dates and advice to help small businesses prepare for EOFY
+Important dates and tips to help small businesses get ready for end of financial year

 Posted on: 20 Aug 2024 at 07:05 pm

-Are you looking to spare yourself the stress of tax filing this year?
-Sure you can!
-Making plans ahead can save you considerable time, money and stress when your financial year is over on March 31st 2021.
-But where do you begin?
-Organising your important documents is an excellent first step.Record-keeping is something that all businesses should be getting right on a day-by-day basis, experts suggest.
-Being organized from the start can ensure that you have the minimum amount of preparation time is needed when you’re ready to prepare an income tax report.
+Are you looking to spare yourself an extra headache when it comes to tax time this year?
+Of course you do!
+Plan ahead and you could save yourself considerable time, money and anxiety when the fiscal year ends on 31 March 2021.
+But what should you do to begin?
+The organization of your important documents is a good first step.Records-keeping is something all businesses should be getting in order on a day-to-day basis, experts say.
+Being organized from the start will ensure minimal preparation time is required when it’s time to put together taxes.

-Utilizing intuitive accounting software and cloud storage services like Google Drive or Dropbox – and tenancy management software such as myRent.co.nz can save businesses time.
+Utilizing intuitive accounting software as well as cloud storage such as Google Drive or Dropbox – and tenancy management software like myRent.co.nz can save businesses time.

-Smaller companies, like restaurants or retailers, it’s especially important to track stock levels as the end of financial year approaches.
+Smaller businesses, such as restaurants or retail stores, it’s especially important to keep track of stock levels as the time for the end of the fiscal year approaches.

-If you go to your accountant and are unable to remember the stock levels you had the last few months and you’re having trouble remembering, it’s a problem.
+If you go to your accountant and can’t remember the stock levels you had the last few months and you’re having trouble remembering, it’s a problem.

-A useful reminder for small business owners is that a temporary increase of the immediate asset write-off period during COVID-19 – from $500 up to $5,000 – is set to be lowered back to $1,000 as of 17 March 2021.
+A good reminder for small business owners is that a temporary increase of the write-off of assets in the moment during COVID-19 – from $500 to $5,000 – will be increased back to $1,000 from 17 March 2021.

-That’s a change that will have a significant impact on small-scale businesses.
+That’s a change that will have a significant impact on small businesses.

-Here are some other significant tax-related changes which have occurred recently or are planned for 2021.
+These are just a few of the significant tax-related changes that took place recently or are scheduled for 2021.

-1. Don’t forget that the minimum wage will increase by $1.10 to increase it between $18.90 to $20 an hour starting on April 1 2021.
-This could impact your financial records and superannuation payouts.
+1. Don’t forget that the minimum wage will increase by $1.10, taking it from $18.90 to $20 an hour starting on April 1 2021.
+It could affect your financial records and superannuation payment.

-2. A new personal tax rate will be applied for incomes above $180,000.
-The new rate will take effect from 1 April 2021.
-Tachibana believes it is more likely to affect those who earn income from personal service, instead of those who own the shares and make capital gains.
+2. A new personal tax rate will apply on earnings of greater than $180,000.
+The new tax rate will be in effect from 1 April 2021.
+Tachibana states that this is more likely to impact those who make a living through personal services, as opposed to those who have investment accounts and are able to earn capital gains.

-3. Make sure you are aware that ACC Earners’ levy, that covers the cost related to injuries sustained by employees, will remain at level until 2022 in order to help companies deal with the financial strains of COVID-19.
-As at January 2021, the levy is $1.39 for every $100 (1.39 percent).
+3. Be aware that the ACC Earners’ levy, which funds the costs related to injuries sustained by employees, will remain at level until 2022 in order to help businesses cope with the financial strains of COVID-19.
+At the time of January 2021 the levy is $1.39 100 cents (1.39%).

-Here are some important guidelines and dates from professionals that small business owners might wish to consider as they get their home in order for tax time.
+Here are some guidelines and dates from professionals that small-business owners may want to keep in mind to ensure their house is up and running for tax time.

 1. Finalise your accounts

-• Review debtors as at 31 March.
-You may also consider writing off any bad debts so that they can be counted as an expense at the end of the year.
+• Examine debtors at the time of 31 March and consider writing off any bad debts in order to make them an expense at the end of the year.

-• Include clients or suppliers that have been invoiced on or before 31 March or earlier but aren’t invoiced until April.
-Think about treating these expenses as expenses for 2020-21.
+• List suppliers or clients who’ve been invoiced on or before 31 March or before, but who won’t be invoiced until April.
+You might want to consider treating these costs as expenses for 2020-21.

-• Combine bank accounts, tax year-end statements, documents, as well as sales, expense and purchase records.
+• Incorporate bank statement statements and tax year-end statements, records, plus sales, expenses, and purchase records.

-• Make a profit and loss statement in order to work out how much annual profits your business earned.
+• Make a profit and loss statement in order to determine how much profits your company made annually.

-• Review the information you have taken during EOFY to evaluate the financial position of your business.
+• Assess information that you have collected during EOFY to determine the financial condition of your company.

-• Access Inland Revenue information, including PAYE tax obligations as well as any KiwiSaver obligation for workers.
+• Access Inland Revenue records, including PAYE tax obligations, as well as KiwiSaver obligations for employees.

-• Change your employer’s superannuation tax (ESCT) rates*, with the rates different for each employee depending on their salary and the length of tenure.
+• Update your employer superannuation contribution tax (ESCT) rates*, with rates varying for each employee based on their earnings and length of employment.

-• Electronically file, as required when your business is paying at least $50,000 in ESCT tax and PAYE tax.
+• File electronically, as mandated, if your business pays at least $50,000 in ESCT tax and PAYE tax.

 5. Maximise your tax refunds

-• Log expenses and asset purchases throughout the year, as well as spending on repairs or maintenance, to claim any EOFY refunds.
+• Log expenses and asset purchases in the course of the year, and spending on repairs or maintenance to claim any refunds from EOFY.

-• Take into consideration disposing of stocks that are no longer in use since provisions for obsolete stock or write-downs on stock aren’t usually tax-deductible.
+• Think about disposing of stock that is no longer needed, as provisions for obsolete stock or stock write-downs are not typically tax-deductible.

-• Consider making payments within 63 calendar days following 31 March to get the benefit of a deduction for expenses related to employees like bonus pay, holiday pay and long-service leaves.
+• You should consider making your payments within 63 days after 31 March to obtain a deduction for employee-related expenses like bonuses, holiday pay, and long-service leaves.

-• If your earnings are significantly greater than the previous year, consider making an additional voluntary tax payment to align your tax obligations with your earnings.
+• If your earnings are significantly higher than what you earned last year, think about making an additional tax provisional payment to ensure that your tax payment is aligned with your earnings.

-• 1 March 2021 GST return and tax due by January for those who file their GST returns every two months.
+• 1 March 2021 - GST return and due by January for companies that file every two months.

-• 31 March 2021 Tax year 2020 return due for clients of tax agents (with an extension valid for the deadline).
+• 30 March 2021 Tax year 2020 return due for tax professionals (with an extension valid for the deadline).

-• 1 April 2021 the start of the new financial year starts on the island of New Zealand.
+• 1 April 2021 the start of the new financial year starts in New Zealand.

-• 7 May 2021 Final proviso tax instalment due for the fiscal year 2020 and last chance to make voluntary provisional tax payments.
+• 7 May 2021 Final provisional tax instalment due for 2020’s fiscal year and last chance to make provisional tax payments.

-Notice: Some dates may differ from the official deadline, such as when a due date occurs on a weekend, or a public holiday.
+Notice: Some dates may differ from the date, for example, if a due date falls on a weekend or public holiday.

 Adelaide Small Business Loans Services